 My favorite way is to use Math manipulatives for this.
 Several companies color their seven block a vanilla color and one teacher calls it "sevanilla": 7, 14, 21, 28, etc. At least this the blocks are a natural item to "count" for those who are beginning to learn the sevens times table.

-Skip counting by eight is hard, but by the time students have learned the other multiplication tables this far they have learned most of the eights table, too.
+Skip counting by eight is hard, but by your time students have learned the other multiplication tables this far they have learned most of the eights table, too.

 This is true for the sevens and the nines, too.
 Have your students drill the answers to all twelve equations in learning order and practice skip counting the times table out loud from the multiplication chart.
 The more practice the better and the more involvement the better.
-If they repeat after you, or say it while they write it, they'll learn it faster.
+If they repeat after you, or say it while they write it, they'll learn the multiplication 3rd grade facts faster.

 Using a multiplication chart is a great way to see the relationship between the different multiplication tables.